-While I think we've done plenty for the day, Castel Sant'Angelo is right on our way back across the river to the center of Rome, and it's convenient to visit it after a Vatican visit.
-So if on your visit to Rome in 3 days, you want to fit in more stuff, this is a great option.
+While I think we've done plenty for the day, Castel Sant'Angelo is right on our way back across the Tiber river to the city center, and it's convenient to visit it after a Vatican Museums visit.

 If you decide to do this, you should go to the roof, where you can enjoy a little refreshment, and one of the best café views in Rome.

-Whether we visit Castel Sant'Angelo or not, we will cross Ponte Sant'Angelo, the Angel Bridge.
+But on this 3 days in Rome itinerary, we will cross Ponte Sant'Angelo, the Angel Bridge.

 One of the prettiest streets in Rome, and one of the most fun strolling/shopping/people-watching streets, is via dei Coronari.

 For the rest of today, we can visit some sites we may not have gotten to on the first day, stroll around or take a nap before dinner.

 And that's a wrap for Day 2!

 Visit Palazzo Altemps, part of the Rome National Museum system, right near Piazza Navona.

 This wonderful collection of Greek and Roman sculptures resides in an old ducal palace that's a work of art in itself.

 NB - After the Vatican Museums, I usually don't recommend trying to see another art museum like the Borghese Gallery on the same day.
 However, Palazzo Altemps is a relatively easy museum to visit and also logistically in the area of this itinerary.